Example2026 TFSA limit $7,000 (accumulate room from your eligible year) · RRSP 18% of prior income · FHSA $8,000/yr - edit for your room and timeline

 The 2026 TFSA annual contribution limit is $7,000, the same as 2024 and 2025.
 The cumulative lifetime limit for someone who has been 18+ and a Canadian resident since 2009 is $102,000 by 2026.
 Withdrawals from a TFSA restore the contribution room in the following calendar year.

 RRSPs are generally better if your income (and marginal tax rate) is higher now than it will be in retirement, since contributions reduce today's taxable income.
 TFSAs are better if your retirement income will be similar or higher, or if you may need flexible access.
-Many Canadians benefit from using both.
+Many Canadians benefit from using both - the Account Optimizer can rank this for your situation.

 The First Home Savings Account (FHSA) is for first-time home buyers who are Canadian residents aged 18–71.
 It allows $8,000/year in tax-deductible contributions (lifetime maximum $40,000) and tax-free withdrawals when buying a qualifying first home.
 Unused FHSA funds can be transferred to an RRSP.